House of Representatives of the Philippines: Powers

 The Philippine House of Representatives is modeled after the United States House of Representatives; the two chambers of Congress have roughly equal powers, and every bill or resolution that has to go through both houses needs the consent of both chambers before being passed for the president's signature.
 Once a bill is defeated in the House of Representatives, it is lost.
 Once a bill is approved by the House of Representatives on third reading, the bill is passed to the Senate, unless an exact identical bill has also been passed by the upper house.
 When a counterpart bill in the Senate is different from the one passed by the House of Representatives, either a bicameral conference committee is created consisting of members from both chambers of Congress to reconcile the differences, or either chamber may instead approve the other chamber's version.

 Just like most lower houses, franchise and money bills originate in the House of Representatives, but the Senate may still propose or concur with amendments, same with bills of local application and private bills.
 The House of Representatives has the sole power to initiate impeachment proceedings, and may impeach an official by a vote of one-third of its members.
 Once an official is impeached, the Senate tries that official.
+The requirement that legislation be approved by both chambers encourages coordination between the House of Representatives and the Senate, reinforcing institutional balance and promoting consensus-based lawmaking within the Philippine political system.